Physics-Regulated Deep Reinforcement Learning: Invariant Embeddings: Physics-Model-Guided Neural Network Editing: Explanations

-Recalling that $\mathbf{K}_{\left\langle 1 \right\rangle}$ includes all the entries of $\mathbf{A}_\varpi$ while the $\mathbf{U}_{\left\langle 1 \right\rangle }$ includes remainders, we conclude from \eqref{exppf1} and \eqref{exppf2} that the available physical knowledge pertaining to the ground-truth model has been embedded to the first PhyN layer.
-As Figure \ref{exapplot} shows the embedded knowledge shall be passed down to the remaining cascade PhyNs and preserved therein, such that the end-to-end BNN model can strictly with the physical knowledge.
-This knowledge passing is achieved by the block matrix $\mathbf{K}_{\left\langle p \right\rangle}$ generated in Line \ref{alg2-7}, due to which, the output of $t$-th PhyN layer satisfies
+Recalling that $\mathbf{K}_{\left\langle 1 \right\rangle}$ includes all the entries of $\mathbf{A}_\varpi$ while the $\mathbf{U}_{\left\langle 1 \right\rangle }$ includes remainders, we conclude from \cref{exppf1} and \cref{exppf2} that the available physics knowledge pertaining to the ground-truth model has been embedded to the first PhyN layer.
+As \cref{exapplot} shows the knowledge embedded in the first layer shall be passed down to the remaining cascade PhyNs and preserved therein, such that the end-to-end critic and actor network can strictly comply with the physics knowledge.
+This knowledge passing is achieved by the block matrix $\mathbf{K}_{\left\langle p \right\rangle}$ generated in Line 14, thanks to which, the output of $t$-th PhyN layer satisfies